rails/rails/guides/source/active_support_instrumentation.md

 #### `cache_fetch_hit.active_support`

-This event is only used when [`fetch`][ActiveSupport::Cache::Store#fetch] is called with a block.
+This event is only emitted when [`fetch`][ActiveSupport::Cache::Store#fetch] is called with a block.

 | Key      | Value                   |
 | -------- | ----------------------- |
 | `:key`   | Key used in the store   |
 | `:store` | Name of the store class |

-INFO.
-Options passed to fetch will be merged with the payload.
+Options passed to `fetch` will be merged with the payload.

 ```ruby
 {